Laxminath Gosain (Babajee): Written works

-‘लक्ष्मीपति ‘ करुणामयी अम्बे, बिसरहूँ चूक घनेरी.

 Babaji Samaroh

 Babaji Samaroh(Get together) is held every year on 5 December, Babaji's birthday, on the premises of Babaji Temple.
 It was started in 1972 by Bhavesh Mishra.
 The function continued to be organized by Bhavesh Mishra, a popular journalist and lawyer of the district, until his sudden demise in 1991.
 His family members, with the help of fellow villagers, have been organizing this function since then.

-Apart from the special worship, there are many other cultural programes held during the Samaroh.
+Apart from the special worship, there are many other cultural programs held during the Samaroh.

 The function usually starts with the inauguration by a top official (DM/SP) or some political leader of the district.
 This is followed by lectures by some respected villagers, as well as musical programs and Haasya Kavi Sammelans(Gathering of Poets).
 For a long time, locally renowned poet Amiya Halaahal, singers Hemkant Jha, Mahendra and the singer-lyricist duo Nand-Naval used to be top attractions of the function.